unframework/remote-control/README.md

 # remote-control

 Call functions on NodeJS server directly from client-side code in the browser UI for quick prototyping and local deployments.
 Use promises to get return value.
+Supports server push (by wrapping readable streams returned by server code).

 If you are quickly prototyping a new app with both in-browser and server-side components, the last thing you want to worry about is setting up Express routes, the main entry-point HTML file, encoding/decoding values, dealing with XHR...
 This module is designed to help get going without all the boilerplate, as just a simple live "tunnel" between the browser and server worlds.